 By Elizabeth Wolfe and Mary Gilbert, CNN

-(CNN) — Hurricane Lee began to unleash strong winds on Bermuda Thursday morning, ahead of a track which will bring heavy rain, wind and coastal flooding from the massive storm to coastal New England and Atlantic Canada Friday and through the weekend.
+(CNN) — Hurricane Lee unleashed strong winds and tropical storm conditions on Bermuda ahead of a track that will bring heavy rain, wind and coastal flooding to coastal New England and Atlantic Canada on Friday and through the weekend.

-After days of uncertainty, there’s little time left for Lee’s track to change considerably, and confidence has grown now that the hurricane has completed its long-awaited northward turn and begun to pick up its pace.
+After days of uncertainty, there’s little time left for Lee’s track to change considerably, and confidence has grown now that the massive storm has completed its long-awaited northward turn and begun to pick up its pace.

 Lee is expected to track far enough away from the East Coast to avoid delivering a substantial blow to a more widespread and inland area of New England, but will still affect the coast ahead of a weekend landfall somewhere between northeast Maine and the Canadian province of Nova Scotia.

-Lee was about 245 miles southwest of Bermuda as of late Thursday morning and was churning with maximum sustained winds of 90 mph – a Category 1 hurricane – according to the National Hurricane Center.
+Lee’s core was about 185 miles west of Bermuda as of Thursday night and was churning with maximum sustained winds of 85 mph – a Category 1 hurricane – according to the hurricane center.
 An island-wide tropical storm warning is in effect for Bermuda as Lee tracks west of the island.

 Though the storm is expected to weaken as it approaches land, it will still have a massive radius of damaging winds that could pound coastal New England and Canada’s Atlantic provinces.
-As of late Thursday morning, hurricane-force winds extend up to 90 miles from its center and tropical storm-force winds stretched for up to 310 miles, according to the hurricane center.
+As of Thursday night hurricane-force winds extended up to 105 miles from its center and tropical storm-force winds stretched for up to 345 miles, according to the hurricane center.

 Hurricane-strength winds are possible from the northern coast of Maine into portions of the Canadian provinces of New Brunswick and Nova Scotia on Saturday.
 Tropical storm-force wind gusts are possible across a much larger area of New England and Atlantic Canada.

-These strong winds will contribute to storm surge flooding up to 4 feet that could inundate parts of the southeast Massachusetts coast late Friday and Saturday.
-A storm surge watch has been issued for the area, including Cape Cod and Nantucket.
+These strong winds will contribute to storm surge flooding up to 3 feet that could inundate parts of the southeast Massachusetts coast late Friday and Saturday.

 Heavy rainfall could pose a flood threat to some already rain-drenched areas of the Northeast, where saturated ground may be particularly susceptible to flash flooding.
 Lee’s heaviest rain will fall over portions of Maine Saturday, but states like New Hampshire, Massachusetts and Rhode Island are not completely in the clear.